eR-Biostat/Course-developers/README.md

 ## Course development

+For each course, the materials consist of several type of course materials:
+* Notes for the course (or a book is avilable online).
+* Slides for the course (PDF file with one slide per page).
+* R programs, ready to use, which contain all data and R code for the all examples and illustrations discussed in the course.
+* Homework assignments and exams.

 ## Contact information
 If you want to develop/contribute a course within the **>eR-Biostat** initative please contact ziv.shkedy@uhasselt.be